watrall/charm-market-intelligence-engine/README.md

   - The ID from your Sheet URL.
 - `OPENAI_API_KEY=ENTER_OPENAI_API_KEY_HERE`
   - Only needed if `USE_LLM=true` and `LLM_PROVIDER=openai`.
+- `GEOCODE_CONTACT_EMAIL=ENTER_CONTACT_EMAIL_HERE`
+  - Required by Nominatim usage guidelines so your geocoding requests have a contact.

 After editing, verify:
 ```bash